 The unit features 4 monochrome screens above 4 knobs, allowing the DJ to control parameters of the effect such as beat grid, frequency and beat length.

 These controls are brilliant and really allow the DJ to dial in the sound they want, however the knob that controls which effect is selected could be better.
 There’s nothing wrong with the way it operates but we would have preferred a dial that clicks, such as the browse knob to allow better feedback when flicking between the effects.
-A point to note here is that given the lack of hardware limitations, there’s nothing to stop Denon DJ adding more effects in future update!
+A point to note here is that given the lack of hardware limitations, there’s nothing to stop Denon DJ adding more effects in a future update!

 One of the biggest talking points on the Prime 4 has been the Zone Output, the ability to play different music in a completely different area all from the same player.
 Ideal for mobile DJ’s needing to play a second feed to another room without having to leave an iPod around with no way to control it.
 The Zone outputs through a dedicated pair of XLR outputs on the unit and when activated takes over control of channel 4.
 Once you have a track loaded into deck 4, hit the zone button and that entire playlist will then auto play out to the second area.

 You can control the level and 2 band EQ of the zone direct from the unit.
 If playing an internal playlist isn’t for you you can also send channel 4’s external source to the Zone.
-We can also see this feature being useful in smaller venues, the zone could output to seating area, bar area or even the toilets and hall ways.
+We can also see this feature being useful in smaller venues, the zone could output to the seating area, bar area or even the toilets and hallways.
 It’s a brand new concept and something we would love to see on more hardware in the future!

-Literally the stand out feature of the Prime 4, the 10′ fully adjustable glorious high resolution glass screen dominates the unit.
-Operating much like an iPad or smart phone, the multi touch display allows you to swipe, pinch and drag your way around the Denon interface.
+Literally the stand out feature of the Prime 4, the 10′ fully adjustable glorious high-resolution glass screen dominates the unit.
+Operating much like an iPad or smartphone, the multi-touch display allows you to swipe, pinch and drag your way around the Denon interface.
 It’s all very intuitive and doesn’t need a manual to use, if you want to move a song into a playlist just drag it.
 Want to load a song?
 Swipe it into the virtual deck!
-Using a high refresh rate, the wave forms scroll buttery smooth, even when you are pinching in or out to adjust their size.
+Using a high refresh rate, the waveforms scroll buttery smooth, even when you are pinching in or out to adjust their size.
 If you aren’t a fan of using the screen all tasks can be controlled via the transport controls found just below in the centre of the mixer.

 The angle of the screen is adjusted with the support found on the back, there are a variety of angles to chose from and when laid flat the screen returns into the unit with a reassuring click.
 The screen does stand out a bit from the unit, so included is a protector when you are transporting the unit, we would personally recommend the use of a dedicated flight case regardless!
 If you are worried about fingerprints muddying your lovely new unit’s screen, don’t worry Denon DJ have even included a microfibre cleaning cloth!

 The lack of sampler is a surprise given the power inside the unit as is the lack of a pitch play mode on the performance pads.
 The central HD displays in the screens could be utilised a little better too, think DDJ1000 for example.
-That said the unit is due to receive many firmware updates and Denon DJ do listen to feedback given, as shown in the addition to horizontal waveforms that will be coming soon in a firmware update from feedback given at the initial launch!
+That said the unit is due to receive many firmware updates and Denon DJ do listen to the feedback given, as shown in the addition to horizontal waveforms that will be coming soon in a firmware update from feedback given at the initial launch!

-The unit isn’t perfect, nor is the Engine Prime software that Denon would like you to use, but given it’s price point and lack of direct competition we can see customers lapping it up!
-It’s been reported that Denon DJ have just invested a large amount into a brand new software development team, so expect we can expect big things coming from the Engine Prime software soon!
+The unit isn’t perfect, nor is the Engine Prime software that Denon would like you to use, but given its price point and lack of direct competition we can see customers lapping it up!
+It’s been reported that Denon DJ has just invested a large amount into a brand new software development team, so expect we can expect big things coming from the Engine Prime software soon!

-Have Denon DJ done enough to take the momentum away from the other big brands in the market?
+Has Denon DJ done enough to take the momentum away from the other big brands in the market?
 Will you be investing in the Prime 4?
 Let us know in the comments below!